DraftKings Pick6 promo code: Play $5, Get $50 in bonus picks for NFL player props and more

-DraftKings Pick6 promo code: Play $5, get $50 in bonus picks for NFL, MLB predictions on Thursday, October 2
+DraftKings Pick6 promo code: Play $5, get $50 in bonus picks for NFL, CFB predictions on Friday, Oct.
+3

 DraftKings Pick6 offers new players $50 in Pick6 bonus picks after an initial $5 entry, with no promo code required

-The undermanned 49ers will visit the Rams to kick off Week 5 on Thursday Night Football, while MLB playoff action also takes place throughout the day.
+The 49ers upset the Rams to open the Week 5 NFL schedule, and more action is on the way Sunday with matchups like Eagles vs. Broncos and Seahawks vs. Buccaneers highlighting the schedule.
+The Week 6 college football schedule continues with five matchups on Friday, leading into another full Saturday that you can make picks for on the best DFS apps.
 With so much going on, the latest DraftKings Pick6 promo code comes at the ideal time.
-You can make NFL prop bets on those Niners still in the lineup, or on the heavily favored Rams players.
-You could also make MLB predictions on Pick6, as most of the best DFS apps allow you to choose which sport to wager on.
 The Pick6 promotion gives new users $50 in bonus picks after a $5 bet.
 Click here to get the latest DraftKings Pick6 promo code for new users:

 Here are the steps to follow in order to sign up and claim the Pick6 promo.